Generalized fibre sums of 4-manifolds and the canonical class: Generalized fibre sums along tori in cusp neighbourhoods

 where

 \end{cor}

-As an example we consider twisted fibre sums of elliptic surfaces $E(m)$ and $E(n)$ which are glued together by diffeomorphisms that preserve the $S^1$ fibration on the boundary, but not the $T^2$ fibration:
+As an example we consider {\em twisted fibre sums} of elliptic surfaces $E(m)$ and $E(n)$ which are glued together by diffeomorphisms that still preserve the $S^1$-fibration on the boundary of the tubular neighbourhood, but not the $T^2$-fibration as in the standard fibre sum (compare with \cite{Pa}):

 \begin{ex} Suppose that $M=E(m)$ and $N=E(n)$ with general fibres $T_M$ and $T_N$.
 The framing for the tori is given by the framing induced from the elliptic fibration.
-Since $K_{E(m)}=(m-2)T_M$ and the spheres in the nuclei are symplectic, the canonical class of $X=X(\phi)=E(m)\#_{T_M=T_N}E(n)$ is given by\footnote{This formula can also be derived from a gluing formula for the Seiberg-Witten invariants along $T^3$, cf.~\cite[Corollary 22]{DP4}.}
+Since $K_{E(m)}=(m-2)T_M$ and the spheres in the nuclei are symplectic, the canonical class of $X=X(\phi)=E(m)\#_{T_M=T_N}E(n)$ is given by

 Using the identity $T_X'=T_X+R_C$ this formula can be written as